-In this installation, the aim is to create a grid pattern that represents bordering territories.
+In this installation, the aim is to create an agar grid pattern that represents bordering territories: the agar grid will be composed of squares containing nutrients and squares lacking them.
 Fungi positioned in nutrient-deprived areas will have to establish dialogue among different species and cultures that have migrated to the nutritious environment.
 This installation symbolizes the ability to resolve conflicts through mutual understanding and constructive communication.